 Now that you have some samples selected, you can record some sequences.
 When you press SEQS you will see a grid of sequence cells.
 Each cell displays a mini piano roll view of the sequence.
 You can reuse a pad in multiple sequences if you choose.
 You can use more than one pad in each sequence.
-You can also use the Keys screen to trigger the pads while recording sequences.
+You can use the Pads and Keys screens to trigger the pads while recording sequences.
 You can choose which sequences you want to play while you are recording other sequences, and which sequence cell you want to record into.
 You can have multiple sequences playing at one time.
 Sequences can start and stop independently based on their quantization settings.